Fees & Funding

 In addition to your tuition fees you will be expected to incur the following costs while studying on the Foundation Degree:

 - You will be expected to bear the cost of attending at least one circus performance during your period at the National Centre.
-Also, whilst not mandatory, you will be strongly advised to see as many other performances as possible because this is a circus arts programme with a strong focus on performance
+Also, whilst not mandatory, you will be strongly advised to see as many other performances as possible because this is a circus arts course with a strong focus on performance

 - Tuition fees do not include some personal materials, such as practice clothes/kit and books